Manitoba Human Rights Commission / La Commision Des Droits de la Personne du Manitoba

 For more information on the status of your file, please contact the Manitoba Human Rights Commission at (204) 945-3007, 1-888-884-8681 Toll-Free in Manitoba, or hrc@gov.mb.ca

-As of September 2023, the Commission reports a modest improvement in wait times (with the estimated time for files to be assigned to an investigator decreasing from 24 months to 22 months on average).
-When accounting for the number of newly registered complaints against the number of disposed files, the Commission has reduced the overall queue of investigation files by 175 files from 2022-2023.
+As of August 2024, the Commission reports some improvement in wait times (with the estimated time for files to be assigned to an investigator decreasing from 24 months to 20 months on average).
+When accounting for the number of newly registered complaints against the number of disposed files, the Commission has reduced the overall queue of investigation files by 253 files from 2022-to date.

-While progress was slow throughout 2022, the Commission is well on track to meet or exceed its goal of 325 complaint dispositions in 2023.
-As of September 2023, the Commission has disposed of 275 complaints so far this year.
+As of August 2024, the Commission has disposed of 120 complaints so far this year.
 The Commission is continuing to manage investigator vacancies, which impact our ability to make progress on wait times.
-However, our streamlined investigative initiatives, as well as the overtime efforts of our existing staff, are assisting us to make progress on this important goal.
+However, our streamlined investigative initiatives, the overtime efforts of our existing staff, and legal support are assisting us to make progress on this important goal.

 Winnipeg Office